prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 3.  **Single-site PTM:** Analysis of single site features abundances

 Complete execution commands and guidance for interpreting these outputs are detailed in Supplementary Material Sections A.4–A.6.
-All differential expression analysis results are publicly archived on Zenodo [10.5281/zenodo.15830989](https://doi.org/10.5281/zenodo.15830989).
+All differential expression analysis results are publicly archived on Zenodo [10.5281/zenodo.15830988](https://doi.org/10.5281/zenodo.15830988).

-## 3.5 Integrated PTM Analysis using `prophosqua`
+## 3.6 Integrated PTM Analysis using `prophosqua`

 The `prophosqua` package [10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272) provides tools for integrating and analyzing post-translational modification (PTM) data with total proteome measurements.
 It enables researchers to distinguish between changes in protein abundance and changes in modification site usage.

 This part describes how to load the results of the Differential Expression Analysis, integrate the PTM and total proteome data, and how to determine differential PTM-feature usage.
 For complete implementation with detailed code examples, see **Supplementary Material Section B** ("Integration and analysis of PTM features using `prophosqua`").

-### 3.5.1 Data Loading and Integration
+### 3.6.1 Data Loading and Integration

 The differential expression results, in Excel format, generated by `prolfquapp`, from the total proteome, and either multi or single-site PTM analyses, are loaded into the R. The two datasets are then integrated by performing a left-join operation on the protein IDs, merging the PTM-level statistics with the corresponding protein-level statistics of the total proteome experiment for each condition.
 A left join is used because we want to retain all PTM features, even if their parent proteins were not detected in the total proteome analysis - this ensures we don't lose any PTM information while still being able to normalize PTM changes by protein abundance when available.
 See **Supplementary Material Sections B.1-B.5** for complete data loading and integration workflow.

 The current prolfquapp implementation uses protein ID matching.
-This is a limitation, as it may lead to a loss of information because of differing representative IDs in the PTM-enriched and total proteome dataset.
+This is a limitation, as it may lead to a loss of information because of differing representative IDs in the PTM-enriched and total proteome dataset (Note 4.12).

-### 3.5.2 Analysis of Differential PTM-feature Expression (DPE)
+### 3.6.2 Analysis of Differential PTM-feature Expression (DPE)

 **Definition:** DPE tests the raw PTM-feature signal change between conditions, without any correction for its parent protein's expression level.
 This analysis is used to flag any PTM-feature whose abundance changes, even if the parent protein itself is also up- or down-regulated.